Major Markus ‘Siege’ Brisbane

 List Building Advice

-Siege like these Cygnar solos which can be taken in multiple themes.
+Siege likes these Cygnar solos, which can be taken in multiple themes.

-- Captain Arlan Strangewayes – A good repair option, and Power Booster is great for a marshalled Defender.
-Explosivo with spray is also nasty.
+- Captain Arlan Strangewayes – A good repair option, and Empower is great for Siege's jacks because he wants to camp as much focus as possible..
+Explosivo with sprays is also a nasty combo against low ARM targets.

-- Journeyman Warcaster – Put Arcane Shield on a key jack, or your warcaster.
-Park then Siege inside his Foxhole to give him a better DEF than Caine and the same ARM as a Khador 'jack.
+- Journeyman Warcaster – Put Arcane Shield on a key jack or your warcaster.
+Park Siege inside his Foxhole to give him a better DEF than Caine and with this spell he'll have the same ARM as a Khador 'jack.

 - Journeyman Lieutenant Allister Caine - Provides Fire for Effect which makes Ground Pounder devestating.
-He's also an excellent solo hunter on his own and can bring his character jack Ace is needed.
+He's also an excellent solo hunter on his own and can bring his character jack Ace if needed.

-- Long Gunner Infantry – Their superior range lets them staying behind, and peppering the enemy lines from afar.
-With their high volume of fire and Explosivo they can clear tightly packed infantries like few other.
-They love Foxhole, as they tend to die, as soon as the enemy gets a bead on them.
-Finally, their CRA under feat turn can be devastating - a minimum unit hits as hard as a Defender, while a full unit will likely to cripple a heavy warjack.
-They can also scale their CRA according to your needs; under feat, a minimum unit with Dual Shot 2-person CRA can remove a max unit of Iron Fang Uhlans under Iron Flesh and Wall of Steel.
+- Long Gunner Infantry – Their superior range lets them stay out of harm's way while they fill the enemy with holes.
+With their high volume of fire and Explosivo they can clear out tightly packed infantries.
+In you can, put them in the Foxhole.
+Finally, their CRA under feat turn can be devastating - a minimum unit hits as hard as a Defender, while a full unit will likely cripple a heavy warjack.
+They can also scale their CRA according to your needs.
+On Feat turn, a minimum unit with Dual Shot 2-person CRA can remove a max unit of Iron Fang Uhlans under Iron Flesh and Wall of Steel.

 - Since they're Partisans, these guys can be taken in the other themes (but use up your "Up to one Mercenary unit" slot).